10. Chop it up and use it to make turkey quesadillas. Sprinkle turkey, sharp cheddar cheese and chopped green chillies on a flour tortilla. Spray a pan with cooking spray, place tortilla on pan and top with another one. Grill and flip until cheese is melted. Cut into wedges and serve with sour cream

-Now, here are my top ten quick and easy ideas for leftover turkey!
+Here are my Top Ten quick and easy ideas for leftover turkey!

 # 10. Chop it up and use it to make turkey quesadillas.
 Sprinkle turkey, sharp cheddar cheese and chopped green chillies on a flour tortilla.
 Spray a pan with cooking spray, place tortilla on pan and top with another one.
 Grill and flip until cheese is melted.
 Cut into wedges and serve with sour cream and salsa for dip.

 #8.
 Use thinly sliced turkey breast meat to make a Turkey Reuben.
 Place turkey between two slices of rye or pumpernickel & rye swirl bread.
-Add a Swiss cheese slice or two, a little sauerkraut and a spread of thousand island dressing.
-Grill and flip until lightly browned.
+Add a Swiss cheese slice or two, a little drained sauerkraut and a spread of thousand island dressing.
+Butter, grill, and flip until lightly browned.

 #7.
 Make a Barbecued Turkey Pizza.
 Use your favorite crust recipe (or those simple refrigerated, roll-out crusts).
 Spread with Sweet Baby Ray’s barbecue sauce (the BEST!!) and sprinkle on a mixture of mozzarella and sharp cheddar cheese.
 Top with diced turkey breast, thinly sliced purple onion, and either mild, diced green chillies or jalapenos (for the brave!)
 Bake as normal until crust is done as cheese is bubbly.
 Sprinkle with Parmesan cheese, if desired.

 #5.
 Michigan Dried Cherry- Turkey Salad.
 (Don’t worry about looking for Michigan cherries.
 Most of the ones you see already come from my great state!)
-Toss leftover turkey chunks with torn Romain lettuce with thinly sliced purple onion, feta cheese, dried cherries, mandarin oranges and sliced almonds.
-Serve with a vinaigrette dressing (raspberry, cranberry, etc….)
+Toss leftover turkey chunks with torn Romain lettuce, thinly sliced purple onion, feta cheese, dried cherries, mandarin oranges, and sliced almonds.
+Serve with poppyseed or vinaigrette dressing (raspberry, cranberry, etc….)

 #4.
-Lowfat-Turkey Divan.
-Combine 3 cups leftover turkey with one bag frozen broccoli florets (NOT chopped broccoli) and place in greased 9 x 13 inch pan.
-In a bowl mix 1 cup chicken broth, 1 cup light mayo, 1 cup 2 % milk sharp shredded cheddar cheese, 1 T. fresh lemon juice, 1/2 t. pepper and 1/4 t. garlic powder.
+Turkey Divan.
+Combine 3 cups leftover turkey with one bag frozen whole broccoli florets (NOT chopped broccoli) and place in greased 9 x 13 inch pan.
+In a bowl mix 1 cup chicken broth, 1 cup real mayo, 1 cup extra sharp shredded cheddar cheese, 1 T. fresh lemon juice, 1/2 t. pepper and 1/4 t. garlic powder.
 Pour over the top of chicken mixture.
 Sprinkle with another 1 1/2 cups cheese.
 Seal with foil and bake for 30 minutes at 350 degrees.
 Uncover and cook 5 more minutes.
-Serve plain or over rice, noodles or baked potatoes.
-(Serves 6.
-210 calories.
-5 grams fat-without rice, etc..)
+Serve plain or over rice, noodles, or baked potatoes.
+Serves 6.

 #3.
 Turkey-Wild Rice Soup.
-In a large stock pot over medium heat, saute 1 chopped onion, 1 chopped carrot and 1/2 cup minced celery in a stick of butter.
-Stir in 3/4 flour.
+In a large stock pot over medium heat, saute 1 chopped onion, 1 chopped carrot, and 1/2 cup minced celery in a stick of butter.
+Stir in 3/4 cup flour.
 Gradually add 6 cups chicken stock until mixture comes to a boil (turn up temp if needed but watch closely).
 Reduce heat to medium-low.
 Prepare one 6 ounce box long grain and wild rice as directed on package.
 Add to soup along with 2 cups diced turkey.
 Then add 3 T cooking sherry (optional).
 YUM!!
-(Taken from my book A Life That Says Welcome)

 #2.
 Turkey-Spinach Tortellini Soup.
 (Trust me moms, kids will eat spinach when disguised in this yummy soup!)
 In a large kettle, saute 1 chopped onion in a T. olive oil.
-Add 2 cups turkey, 1 t. dried, minced garlic, 8 cups chicken stock or broth, a 10 ounce package frozen, chopped spinach, 14 ounces petite, diced tomatoes (or puree if you want to hide the chunks from finicky kids), 1 T. dried basil, 1 t. oregano and 1/2 t. salt (can omit).
+Add 2 cups chopped, cooked turkey, 1 t. dried, minced garlic, 8 cups chicken stock or broth, a 10 ounce package frozen, chopped spinach, 14 ounces petite diced tomatoes (or puree if you want to hide the chunks from finicky kids), 1 T. dried basil, 1 t. oregano and 1/2 t. salt (can omit).
 Simmer 20 minutes.
 Then add one package refrigerated, cheese-stuffed tortellini and simmer 15 minutes more.
 Serve topped with fresh grated Parmesan cheese.
-(Taken from my Book The Complete Guide to Getting and Staying Organized.)